gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-scene-graph.md

 provides a parent child relationship for matrices as [we discussed in 2D matrix math](webgl-2d-matrices.html).
 So for example in a simple (but unrealistic) universe simulation the stars (children), move along with their galaxy (parent).
-Similary a moon (child) moves along with its planet (parent).
+Similarly a moon (child) moves along with its planet (parent).
 If you move the earth the moon will move with it.
 If you move a galaxy all the stars inside will move with it.
 Drag the names in the diagram above and hopefully you can see their relationships.